 Fiona Cross - Director of Community Services

-Fiona is the Director of Community Services and is responsible for overseeing the charity’s Community Development work, information provision, Veterans’ Project, Dementia Training, the About Dementia Policy and Practice Forum, and health promotion activities.
+Fiona is the Director of Community Services and is responsible for overseeing the charity’s community development, veterans’, dementia and health and wellbeing services and activities.

 Before joining Age Scotland in December 2018, Fiona was Director of the Ripple in North East Edinburgh which works to improve the quality of life of people of all ages in that part of the city.

 Fiona has extensive experience of working to improve health and wellbeing as a former nurse working with people living with HIV and AIDS, and also at Mid and East Lothian Drugs Project for those impacted by substance misuse.

 Married with three children aged between 16 and 22 she is just learning what it feels like to have a hallway not littered with shoes and trainers.
 Fiona likes to unwind by walking her whippet around some of the many beauty spots in East Lothian.